U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 In-Cabin

 Small dogs and cats may travel in-cabin for a fee of $125 each way.
 Carriers are limited to 17” x 12.5” x 8.5” and count toward your carry-on allowance.
+You can travel with up to 2 pets, each in their own carrier.
+In that case, you’ll need to purchase a second seat and pay a second pet fee.

 Service Animals